Edmonton Oilers: Hockey Hall of Fame honourees

 Six Oilers builders have been inducted into the Hockey Hall of Fame.
 The first was Glen Sather, who was inducted in 1997.
 Sather was a head coach for the Oilers from 1976 to 2000, leading them to four Stanley Cups.
 Roger Neilson who was inducted in 2002, briefly worked for the Oilers as a video analyst during the 1984 Stanley Cup playoffs.
 Broadcaster Rod Phillips was awarded the Foster Hewitt Memorial Award by the Hockey Hall of Fame in 2003.
 Pat Quinn, who coached the Oilers for one year in 2009 was posthumously inducted in 2016.
 In his first and only season as head coach of the Oilers, the team finished in last place in the league with a record of 27–47–8.
 Clare Drake was inducted in 2017.
 During the 1975–76 WHA season, Drake served as the head coach of the Edmonton Oilers.
 Ken Holland, Oilers general manager and president of hockey operations from 2019 to 2024 was inducted in 2020.
 Ken Hitchcock, who coached the Oilers during the 2018–19 NHL season was inducted in 2023.

 Franchise records

 Scoring leaders

-Recording 296 regular season goals while playing with the Oilers, Ryan Smyth is the franchise's ninth-highest all-time goalscorer.
+Recording 631 regular season points while playing with the Oilers, Ryan Smyth is ninth in franchise points.

-These are the top-ten point, goal, and assist scorers in franchise history.
+These are the top-ten point, goal and assist scorers in franchise history.
 Figures are updated after each completed NHL regular season.